matzefriedrich/cobra-extensions/README.md

 # cobra-extensions

-**An extension library for Cobra**, adding a declarative approach to simplify the configuration of commands and flags.
+**cobra-extensions** is an extension package for the well-known [Cobra](https://github.com/spf13/cobra) library, designed to enhance command management by introducing a declarative approach for binding flags to command structs.
+With this approach, you build complex CLI applications consisting of many commands in a clean and organized manner.

+By leveraging command structs, adopting patterns like dependency injection becomes far easier, further simplifying the design of scalable and maintainable CLI tools.
+The library automates flag setup using struct tags, reducing boilerplate and improving developer productivity.

 ## Usage